Oil and gas

 STRYDE sent OceaniaGeo 880 fully charged Nodes, one Navigator tablet, and an Initialisation Device.
 An in-house team of three used our tablet to lay the Nodes out at 10m spacing on 2.2-kilometer lines arranged in a star pattern.
 Meanwhile, they also laid 150 geophone nodes at a 50m spacing in a more traditional grid shape over a smaller footprint.

-Although the team has a strong background in geophysics interpretation, they were relatively new to the practical mechanics of seismic acquisition.
-Nonetheless, they were able to deploy around 110 nodes every hour, proving just how simple it is to pick up and use our technology.
+They were able to deploy around 110 nodes every hour, proving just how simple it is to pick up and use our technology.
 And because our Nodes are so portable and lightweight, the team was able to carry them straight out into the field without the need for additional transportation or environmentally damaging line cutting.

-In this part of the world, the soil is notoriously crumbly.
-However, OceaniaGeo had no problems coupling the Nodes, using a small amount of water to pack the soil around each device.
 The Nodes were then left in the field for about 25 days, continuously collecting passive seismic data in temperatures as high as 42°C and without needing any additional charge.
 Upon completion of the acquisition, OceaniaGeo returned the Nodes to our Asker office where STRYDE specialists downloaded and conditioned the data for their seismic processing contractors.

 The results of this project have been fantastic.
 OceaniaGeo tell us that it took far less effort to deploy our 880 Nodes than it did the 150 geophones.
 In fact, our system simplified land access, reduced the amount of equipment needed and generally made it much easier for the team to carry out their seismic objectives.